snscaimito/snscaimito.github.com/_posts/2013-09-03-ALE2013-Szeged-Bucharest.markdown

 Shortly after crossing over into Romania Budapest ATC handed me off to Arad Approach which controls a good part of the area around Arad and Timisora.

+To my surprise Arad Approach asked for a radio check every ten minutes.
+There was nobody else on the frequency.
+After ten minutes I called in "G-NI radio check" and the controller responded "I read you five".

 <a target="_blank" href="/img/posts/aviation-2013-08/LHUD-LRBS-5.jpg"><img src="/img/posts/aviation-2013-08/LHUD-LRBS-small-5.jpg"/></a>

 The clouds looked ok with enough holes to see the ground and potentially descend.